miguel123-gis/randomScriptsQGIS/README.md

 # My random scripts and expressions in QGIS
-A collection of Python scripts and expressions (Field Calculator) I used in my personal and official QGIS work.
+A collection of expressions and Python scripts